A First Timers Travel Guide to Visiting Seattle

 For a first-time visit, I would recommend staying downtown as there are a copious amount of things to do in close vicinity.
-We stayed at the State Hotel and would highly recommend staying there.
-Not only was it a block away from Pike Place Market but the rooftop views were so dreamy at sunset, the beds were comfortable, and the service was unmatched.
+We stayed at the Thompson Seattle and would highly recommend staying there.
+Not only was it a block away from Pike Place Market but the room views were so dreamy, the beds were comfortable, and the service was unmatched.
 You can BOOK YOUR STAY HERE!

 Seattle Travel Guide: What to Pack

 For most months of the year, it’s safe to have a rain jacket and umbrella on hand.
 Along with that, here are some of my go-to packing favorites:

 - light jacket for the evenings